 DEQ proposal

-DEQ proposes the following changes to OAR 340, division number 200:

-Incorporate Lane Regional Air Protection Agency rules for open burning into Oregon’s State Implementation Plan in OAR 340-200-0040.
+DEQ proposes to incorporate Lane Regional Air Protection Agency rules for open burning into Oregon’s State Implementation Plan in OAR 340-200-0040..

 Rulemaking goal

 LRAPA adopted revisions to its open burning rules in an effort to meet National Ambient Air Quality Standards for fine particulate matter.
 LRAPA’s open burning rules provide a consistent basis for complaint response and help prevent public nuisances and violations of the federal standards.
-Indicators of the success of this program will be attainment and maintenance of PM10 and PM2.5 air quality health standards, reduced impacts of residential open burning on neighbors, and fewer public complaints.
+Indicators of the success of this program will be attainment and maintenance of PM10 and PM2.5 air quality health standards, reduced impacts of residential open burning on neighbors and fewer public complaints.

-In order for LRAPA and the state to maintain compliance with the Clean Air Act, the Environmental Quality Commission reviews LRAPA’s rules and, if the EQC concludes that the rules comply with state law and the Clean Air Act, approve the rules and submit them to the EPA for approval and incorporation, as appropriate, into the federally-approved State Implementation Plan.
+In order for LRAPA and the state to maintain compliance with the Clean Air Act, the Environmental Quality Commission:

+Reviews LRAPA’s rules

+Concludes whether the rules comply with state law and the Clean Air Act

+Approves the rules

+Submits approved rules to EPA for approval and incorporation, as appropriate, into the federally-approved State Implementation Plan

 DEQ requests public comment on whether to consider other options for achieving these rule's substantive goals while reducing negative economic impact of the rule on business.